Course of Study

 An Independent Research Project that is to be included as one of the artifacts in the Progress Portfolio (Comprehensive Examination – see below).
-The focus of the project should be determined in consultation with the advisor, and can be based on work done in one of the core courses, within a research assistantship, or independently under the guidance of the advisor.
+The focus of the project should be determined in consultation with the LS Faculty Advisor, and can be based on work done in one of the core courses, within a research assistantship, or independently under the guidance of the Advisor.

 - PROGRESS PORTFOLIO/COMPREHENSIVE EXAMINATION

-The Comprehensive Examination takes the form of a Student Progress Portfolio and an oral examination based on it.
+The Comprehensive Examination takes the form of a Student Progress Portfolio and an oral defense based on it.

 Upon completion, the student will orally defend the contents of the portfolio before a committee who will determine passing or failing of the comprehensive exam.
 The committee is comprised of at least three Learning Sciences or affiliated faculty.

 The Preliminary Examination is an oral defense of the completed dissertation proposal before a committee comprised of a minimum of five members, with at least three LS or affiliated faculty.
 Ordinarily, this committee is the same one before which the student will defend his or her completed dissertation.